 Designed by production designer Laura Ballinger Gardner, Charlie’s place in Bedford-Stuyvesant is really a work of small-space art.
 It has storage galore, a lounge space, and even a dining room table – all in just a few hundred square feet.

 The “bedroom” is the most eye-catching part of the apartment.
-It is actually a room within a room, with the bed sitting inside a large wooden box and a lounge area occupying the top of the box.
+It is actually a built-in room within a room, with the bed sitting inside a large wooden box and a lounge area occupying the top of the box.

 The stairs to get from the ground floor to the lounge area double as a closet, making the whole wooden box setup incredibly efficient.
 The box is up against a wall with a window, so part of the window lights the lounge area above while the other part of the window provides natural light for the bed area.